luoyi-hi/www25/README.md

 # SynRTP

 The architecture of SynRTP, as shown in Figure 1, comprises three key components: 1) A **spatiotemporal graph encoder** that captures both spatial dependencies among tasks and their temporal evolution.
 2) A **synergistic route-time decoder** where the route policy and time predictor are jointly optimized through gradient cooperation (addressing gradient isolation).
-3) A **RL-enhanced training strategy** combining GDRPO for enhanced route exploration with uncertainty-based multi-task balancing.
+3) A **RL-enhanced training strategy** combining GDRPO for enhanced route exploration with uncertainty-based multi-task balancing. test

 ![Figure 1](./src/model.png)